knoxa/knoxa.github.io/text/index.md

-# Structure and Semantics
+# Knowledge from Text

 I can extract information from a text corpus and present it to you, but in doing so I'll make assumptions and judgements, which means I'm making claims not stating facts.
 I should provide references so you can relate my claims the original source and critically assess them.

-I should also share the intermediate results and workings on which I base claims, particularly data preparation that makes the source text more amenable to machine processing.
+I can also help you by sharing the intermediate results and workings on which I base claims, particularly data preparation that makes the source text more amenable to machine processing.
 Sharing this, and encouraging common practice, opens up possibilites for collaboration in information extraction and
 [text as a knowledge base](https://knoxa.github.io/linked-text/).